viralganatra/react-ssr-boilerplate/README.md

 * Vendor - this contains all the libraries from ```node_modules```
 * Main - the main application code

 In addition, for each React Loadable dynamic import there is a file generated.
 So by default two; one for the index page and one for the not found page.
+Also, for each dynamic import if there are CSS/SCSS files it will generate bundled CSS files.

 The files are split this way to ensure the best possible performance.
 For example, if you only change code in the index page it would make no sense to re-download all the files the following time.
 Instead, when the start:prod script finishes only that particular file has the unique hash updated; the rest are left alone.
 This way the browser can continue to use the already cached files.